JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 What I described is basically [minimax search](https://www.chessprogramming.org/Minimax).
 The main extra piece is you need to assume the other player will also be making the best moves for them.
-If theres a checkmate you could possibly reach in 2 moves, that would score well but if it requires the other player to play "dumb" moves you should not really consider it.
+If there's a checkmate you could possibly reach in 2 moves, that would score well but if it requires the other player to play "dumb" moves you should not really consider it.

 So to get the score for non-leaf nodes, you will pick the min score when its the opponents turn, and the max if its your turn.